 “We’ve been able to run capacity planning for the first time and match it with our Lever planning,” says Schmit.
 “So we’ve been strategically matching our hiring goals with what the business needs are.
 We’re able to source and nurture people and find the right talent.”

 The best part?
 Schmit and her team can also innovate their communication.
-Lever’s Chrome extension allows Renewal by Andersen to follow up with candidates via text messaging all while tracking the communication to one source and system throughout the process.
+Lever along with Grayscale’s Chrome extension allows Renewal by Andersen to follow up with candidates via text messaging all while tracking the communication to one source and system throughout the process.

 #3: Locate holes in the candidate experience and fix them